First shots fired in the Revolution. “The shot heard ’round

 Halfway Swamp& Singleton’s Mill SC

-Francis Marion engaged large Loyalist group which retreated.
+Francis Marion engaged a large Loyalist group which retreated.
 An attempt to trap the Loyalists at Singleton’s Mill failed when it was discovered that the Singleton family had smallpox.

 30 Dec.
 1780